Nissin Cup Noodle Rich Fukahire Shark Fin Ramen

 For that reason, the garnish of this cup ramen doesn’t include real shark fins.
 Instead, processed gelatin is used as a replacement for Fukahire.

-First, peel back the paper lid about halfway and pour in boiling water until it reaches the line indicated inside the cup.
-Then close the lid and let the noodles sit and cook for 3 minutes.
+First, peel back the paper lid about halfway and pour boiling water until it reaches the line indicated inside the cup.
+Then close the lid and let the noodles steep for 3 minutes.

 3 minutes later, remove the paper lid and add the contents of the black sachet.
 Lastly, stir all the ingredients well, and you can enjoy the Fukahire soup ramen.

 As for the taste, the broth is flavorful and umami-rich with the pleasant fragrance of oyster sauce.
 It has a thick consistency like an actual Fukahire soup.

 The wheat noodles are average in quality as usual, but as a whole, this Fukahire ramen is very satisfying for the price of 240 yen (about 2.4 USD).

 Lastly, for those who are curious about the ingredients, here is the label.